SUMUKHA-PK/PASSMAN/README.md

 ## Contributions :

-If you have an excellent idea on how to make this better, reach out to me by opening an issue!
+* If you have an excellent idea on how to make this better, reach out to me by opening an issue!
 We can work on it together :)

+* I also would love to hear "your own twist" to this.
+If you implemented a better/creative solution based on this, I'd love to hear from you! (sumukhapk46@gmail.com or just open an issue)

 ## LICENSE :